How are we really managing our debts?

 Debt as investment

-Another theory frequently put forward is that consumers borrow as a kind of therapy: buying more than they really need to make themselves feel better rather than out of any real need.
+A theory frequently put forward is that consumers borrow as a kind of therapy: buying more than we really need to make ourselves feel good, rather than because we need the items we've purchased.

 'Just until payday' debts